alanwsmith/typing-rust.alanwsmith.com/src/references/index.md

 # References

-References offer another way to avoid moving ownership of a value.
-Referenes are made by putting the `&` symbol in from of the variable that needs to be referenced.
+References offer a way to access a value from multiple variables without changing ownership.

+Referenes are made by
+putting the `&` symbol in front of the original variable that holds the value.

+---

+OLD NOTES:

 In our earlier example we could no longer access the value in `alfa` once we moved it